zero9080/thanksgiving-alpha/README.md

 ## Notes

-- Black Friday is treated as a full trading day (standard since 1993)
+- Black Friday is a half-day trading session (closes at 1:00 PM ET) but counts as a trading day for business day calculations
 - NYSE market holidays are properly excluded from business day counts
 - Symbols with fewer than `min_trades` observations are filtered out
 - Missing data for individual years is handled gracefully